Fourth Annual Twin Cities Baroque Instrumental Program

 JULY 29–AUGUST 5, 2018 • NOW ACCEPTING APPLICATIONS

 To inquire about merit-based scholarships write to email@example.com.

 The Twin Cities Baroque Instrumental Program offers advanced students and young professionals unique opportunities to study and perform with some of the world's most respected international artists in early music.
-Held at the University of Minnesota School of Music, this program provides world-class instruction in an engaging environment.
+Held at The Baroque Room, this program provides world-class instruction in an engaging environment.

 "... amazing teaching, with an incredibly supportive, thoughtful, and highly personal approach by each faculty member."

 "...dance class beyond criticism!
 Helpful, enjoyable, fun, because it was a nonthreatening event to newcomers like me.
 I learned more than I could have imagined about playing baroque music."

 This year's course will consist of concentrations in harpsichord, fortepiano, cello, viola da gamba, and harpsichord maintenance, led by faculty Jacques Ogg, Jaap ter Linden, and Ton Amir.
 Melodic instrument players are welcome to attend with a keyboard and/or bowed bass instrument as part of an ensemble, or to participate in the afternoon ensembles.
 There is no tuition to participate, but players must commit to attending all afternoon coachings and the final concert, and must still apply and be accepted.